Crisi dei missili di Cuba

 Daniel Ellsberg (2017) The Doomsday Machine: Confessions of a Nuclear War Planner, New York: Bloomsbury, chap.
 13.

-Gregory S. Kavka (1986) Morality and nuclear politics: lessons from the missile crisis, in Avner Cohen & Steven Lee (a c. di), Nuclear Weapons and the Future of Humanity: The Fundamental Questions, Totowa, New Jersey: Rowman & Allanheld, pp. 233–254.
+Gregory S. Kavka (1986) Morality and nuclear politics: lessons from the missile crisis, a cura di Avner Cohen & Steven Lee, Totowa, New Jersey: Rowman & Allanheld, pp. 233–254.

 Robert S. McNamara (1992) One minute to doomsday, The New York Times, 14 di ottobre.